 As a leader you have to accept that it’s inevitable that at some point an employee is going to resign.
 It is a fact of life.
 The average tenure of an employee is roughly 3 years.
 An employee will typically spend the first-year learning how to perform the job.
 The second year is focused on performing well and improving processes and so on.
 Then in the third year, the mind naturally wanders to what is next.
 If there are no more chances to grow and develop in their existing team, then they will look to go elsewhere.
+This means that as a leader you are going to end up dealing with someone who has resigned.
 As a leader, one of the biggest mistakes made when looking to replace an employee that is leaving, is to find someone to do the exact same thing.

 Every resignation is an opportunity

 Resignations can be seen as a negative by a leader, and to an extent that could be true.
 No one ever likes to lose a productive team member and if you have worked together for a while, you will have also built up a personal relationship with the person.
 But every resignation is actually an opportunity to upskill the capability of the team.
 Rather than look to instantly replace the person, by having the new person do exactly what the old person did, take a step back and actually think about the team as a whole.

 A leader should look at the existing make up of the team and identify where the gaps are.
 If all of the team are great at doing administrative tasks and following orders, maybe you need someone in the team who can think about the work that is being done and suggest ways to make it more efficient.
 If you have a team of 5 salespeople and the 4 that remain are all great at sales, but typically spend 25% of their time doing admin which they hate.
 Instead of hiring another salesperson, hire someone who loves the admin, so that it frees them up to make more sales.